-As 17-year old Ravi Meher packed his bags after yet another day in the government school at Sakri, a small village in Bilaspur, the only thought that lingered in his mind was to head towards the little shanty on the footpath where his father sat rubbing his hands black while giving a sparkling touch to the shoes of the many passersby.
-With a polish and a brush in his hands, Ravi sat looking at the crowd and thought, ”One day I am going to make difference to my life, my home, my village.”
-And with the intention embedded firmly in his mind he continued deftly his strokes with the brush
+Seventeen-year-old Ravi Meher packed his bags after yet another day in the government school at Sakri, a small village in Bilaspur, Chhattisgarh, and headed towards the little shanty on the footpath where his father sat.
+His father, a humble cobbler was giving a sparkling touch to shoes of the passer-by.
+With a polish and a brush in his hands, Ravi sat looking at the crowd and thought that someday, he will be the agent of change.
+And with the intention of making a difference to his and his family’s life, he continued the deftly strokes with the brush.

-As 26-year old Ravi Meher stepped out of his home, he was greeted by the cold December wind, umpteen streams of thoughts came gushing in.
-With a zing in his step he got ready to take on his new responsibility - for he was now the newly elected Mayor of Sakri, his own village in Bilaspur, in the State of Chattisgarh.
-The path walked by Ravi Meher from being an unknown cobbler on one of the less visited streets of Sakri to being the Mayor of the same village is strewn with specs of courage, wisdom, knowledge, determination, intention and The Art of living.
+As 26-year old Ravi stepped out of his home, he was greeted by the cold December wind.
+With a zing in his step, he got ready to take on his new responsibility - for he was now the newly-elected Mayor of Sakri.
+The path walked by Ravi, from being an unknown cobbler on one of the lesser-visited streets of Sakri to being the mayor of the same village, is strewn with specs of courage, wisdom, knowledge, determination, intention and one integral aspect -The Art of Living.

 The 10 days of the program charted a clear way for him to walk ahead carrying along with him his dreams and ambitions.
-“I always had the desire to do something that would make a difference to my life as well as of others but I didn’t know where to begin.
-The program ignited the leadership skills in me and made me believe that I could begin from just about anywhere and be a catalyst in bringing about a huge change.”
+“I always had the desire to do something that would make a difference in my life as well as that of others.
+But I didn’t know where to begin.
+The program ignited the leadership skills in me and made me believe that I could begin from just about anywhere and be a catalyst in bringing about a huge change,” he shared.

-“I, along with a colleague began reaching out to the other villagers and organized and taught the Breath-Water-Sound workshops to many.
-Along with that I also completed my BA, then I did my LLB (Law).”
+“A colleague and I began reaching out to other villagers and organized the Breath-Water-Sound workshops for many.
+Alongside, I also completed my BA and then did LLB (Law),” he informed.

-Soon the Gram elections (elections at the village level) came knocking the doors of Sakri.
-“There was a meeting of the locals in which they were selecting people with good thoughts and intentions, who could do something for the society.
-Amongst 20 other people my name also came up,” he shares with a smile.
+Soon the gram elections (elections at the village level) came knocking on the doors of Sakri.
+“There was a meeting of locals where people with good thoughts and intentions who could do something for the society were selected.
+Amongst 20 other people, my name also came up,” he shared.

-“There were 5 candidates opposing me in the election and it was due to my faith in God and the benefit of my spiritual practices that I won sweepingly with more than 550 votes to my credit,” shares Mayor Ravi Meher.
+“There were 5 candidates opposing me in the election and it was due to my faith and benefits of my spiritual practices that I swept the polls with over 550 votes to my credit,” shared the now Mayor, Ravi.

-Lauding Ravi’s efforts for bringing about the much needed change in his village, the Collector of Bilaspur on one of his visit to the village in 2010 said, “When educated youth like Ravi Meher who also are associated with organizations such as the Art of Living come up and take responsibility, the society will definitely get a new direction.
+Lauding Ravi’s efforts for bringing about the transformative change, the Collector of Bilaspur on one of his visit to the village in 2010, said, “When educated youth like Ravi, who is also associated with organization such as The Art of Living, come up and take responsibility, the society will definitely get a new direction.
 We are ready to help you in any way we can.”

-(The Youth leadership Training Program was established in 1999.
-Since then more than 11,000 youth leaders have graduated from with Program.
+The Youth leadership Training Program was established in 1999.
+Since then more than 2,03, 220 youth leaders have graduated from with Program.
 YLTP has reached out to more than 40,212 villages in India.
-Write to us at email@example.com to know more or participate in this effort to transform rural India.)
+Write to us at email@example.com to know more or participate in this effort to transform rural India.